AshmanRoonz/Circumpunct/consciousness_and_mind.md

 ## The Mind-Matter Interface: How ⊙ Becomes Experience

-**A Complete Theory of Conscious Control**
+**A Model of Conscious Control**

 ---

 ## Abstract

-This document formalizes the relationship between consciousness, mind, and perception within the Circumpunct Framework.
-We demonstrate that the three fundamental channels (ε, χ, β) map directly to the mechanisms of conscious experience: **focus/direction** (ε), **field flavour** (χ), and **connection strength/goodness** (β).
-This provides a complete account of "mind over matter," willpower, harmony, and the phenomenology of perception—not as metaphors but as geometric necessities of the ⊙ structure.
+This document explores the relationship between consciousness, mind, and perception within the Circumpunct Framework.
+We propose that the model's three primary channels (ε, χ, β) map to the mechanisms of conscious experience: **focus/direction** (ε), **field flavour** (χ), and **connection strength/goodness** (β).
+This offers an account of "mind over matter," willpower, harmony, and the phenomenology of perception—not as metaphors but as structural consequences of the ⊙ model.

-**Key insight:** Consciousness is not produced BY the circumpunct—consciousness IS what the circumpunct does from the inside.
+**Core proposal:** Consciousness is not produced BY the circumpunct—consciousness IS what the circumpunct does from the inside.
 The aperture (•) is awareness itself.

 ---